DonaldStubbs/DonaldStubbs.github.io/README.md

 # Donald Stubbs CS 499
-### Hi I'm Donald Stubbs and within the pixels of these pages I show and explain how I have grown as a developer through-out my time at Southern New Hampshire University.
+### Hi I'm Donald Stubbs and within the pixels of these pages I show and explain how I have grown as a developer throughout my time at Southern New Hampshire University.

 [CLICK HERE](https://youtu.be/vXk73Aren4k) for a link to my Code Review on my initial project builds.